How to Grow and Care for Bloodleaf Plant (Iresine herbstii) Indoors, Common Probems and Solutions

 Bloodleaf Plant, Iresine herbstii

-Bloodleaf Plant (Iresine herbstii) problems include loss of leaf color, leggy growth and pests.
+Bloodleaf Plant (Iresine herbstii) problems include wilting and drooping, pest infestations, loss of leaf color, leggy growth among others.
 We have outlined herebelow the remedies and solutions.
 Keep reading for more on these problems.

 Loss of leaf color